Swiss Northern Railway: Opening

 The line opened on 7 August 1847 and was the first line located entirely on Swiss territory.
-Shortly after 11:30 am, the arrival of the first official train in Zurich was announced with gun salute.
-The train brought the invited guests and members of the Aargau authorities from Baden to Zurich.
-The locomotive No. 1 «Limmat» required only 23 minutes, which would correspond to an average speed of 42 km / h.
-After celebrations and sightseeing of the train station infrastructure the train left Zurich for Baden at 13:00 with 140 invited guests; scheduled operations started two days later.
+Shortly after 11:30 am, the arrival of the first official train in Zurich was announced with a gun salute.
+The train carried the invited guests and members of the Aargau authorities from Baden to Zurich.
+Locomotive No. 1 "Limmat" required only 23 minutes, which would correspond to an average speed of 42 km / h.
+After celebrations and sightseeing of the train station infrastructure, the train left Zurich for Baden at 13:00 with 140 invited guests; scheduled operations started two days later.
 Every day there were four trips in each direction.
 The 20 km journey took 45 minutes with the trains stopping at Altstetten, Schlieren and Dietikon.
-Soon after the opening, the line began to be called the "Spanisch-Brötli bahn" ("Spanish bun railway") because the Zürich gentry sent their servants by train to Baden to buy these buns in order to impress their clients at Sunday morning teas.
+Soon after the opening, the line began to be called the "Spanisch-Brötli bahn" ("Spanish bun railway") because the Zurich gentry sent their servants by train to Baden to buy these buns in order to impress their clients at Sunday morning teas.
 Previously their servants had to set out from Baden at midnight on foot with the buns.
 The buns were apparently derived from buns made in Milan during the 17th century when it was under Spanish control.
 Under the laws of the canton they could only be made in Baden.

 The railway had little commercial success.
 Its passenger numbers were reduced by the Sonderbund war and the Revolutions of 1848 in neighboring countries.
 The Nordbahn dropped one of the daily services and indefinitely delayed the construction of further stages.
 Construction of the branch line from Baden to Lenzburg and Aarau was abandoned.
 Eventually, the company succeeded in coming to an agreement with the postal administration so that the coach service to Bern no longer ran on the Zurich–Baden section, but the coach service between Zurich and Basel continued to run beside the railway.